dawidkaluza/cook-it-yourself/README.md

 - Every app is containerized via Docker, so it can be started and tested independently on local environment.
 - Additionally, the apps have CI processes configured, so that new version of each app is automatically built, tested and containerized if everything works as expected.
-- Back-end services and their dependencies are configured to work out-of-the box on local Kubernetes cluster so running all services requires only running the cluster and applying prepared config, without any long manual setup.
+- Back-end services and their dependencies are configured to work out-of-the box on local Kubernetes cluster so starting all services together only requires launching K8s cluster and applying prepared configs, without any long manual OS-dependent setup.

 # Applications